KTH-SML/svea/docs/tutorials/4_docker.md

 ## Utility scripts reference

-### `util/build`
+: `util/build`

     Build an image with the following options:

     - `--network host`: Use host network when building.
     - `--build-arg ROSDISTRO`: Use `ROSDISTRO` from `config.sh`
     - `--build-arg WORKSPACE`: Use `WORKSPACE` from `config.sh`

-### `util/run`
+: `util/run`

     Run a container with the following options:

     - `-it`: Make it interactive (attach `STDIN`).
 Allocate TTY in container.
     - `-e TERM=xterm-256color`: Make terminal colorful.
     - `-v <host-src>:<container-dest>`: [Shared volume](https://docs.docker.com/storage/volumes/) for workspace/package.
     - `-v /dev:/dev`: New device connections will be visible inside the container.
     - `--network host`: Use the host’s network.
     - `--privileged`: Allow access to host’s devices.
     - `--name <name>`: Give the container a name.

-### `util/run-dev`
+: `util/run-dev`

     Run a container with the same options as `util/create` except:

     - `--network host` is removed.
 Container will use the default network `bridge`.
     - `--privileged` is removed.
 Container will not have access to devices.
     - `-v /dev:/dev`: is removed.
 Container will not have access to devices.

-### `util/config.sh`
+: `util/config.sh`

     Can be sourced for common variables such as workspace location etc.

     The following environment variables are set once `util/config.sh` is sourced:

     - `REPOSITORY_PATH`: Absolute path to the repository you are in.
     - `REPOSITORY_NAME`: Base name of the repository (should be same as project name).
     - `BUILD_CONTEXT`: Read the description on `[docker build](https://docs.docker.com/engine/reference/commandline/build/#description)`.
 If you are using `util/config.sh` from the template `svea_pkg`, then it will try to locate a workspace next to its own repository to increase build speeds by allowing docker to cache.
 The rule is: if the package is located at `<path>/MY_PROJECT` then expect a workspace to exist at `<path>/MY_PROJECT_ws`.
     - `IMAGE_TAG`: Name of the built image.
     - `CONTAINER_NAME`: Name of the created container.
     - `ROSDISTRO`: The used ROS distribution.
 Do **not** change this.
     - `WORKSPACE`: The absolute path to the ROS workspace inside the container.
     - `SHRVOL_SRC`: Absolute path to directory (host side) that should be shared with container.
     - `SHRVOL_DST`: Absolute path to directory (container side) that should be shared with container.

-### `util/remote_ros.sh`
+: `util/remote_ros.sh`

-*Note: This script should be sourced*.

     Set up ROS environment variables for a remote ROS Master.
 Takes one argument, the master’s hostname.
 If no argument is given, it is assumed ROS Master runs on the same machine.

+    *Note: This script should be sourced*.

-### `util/rename`
+: `util/rename`

     Rename package to match the repository.